painincluded/painincluded/README.md

 - Develop real-world applications using Next.js and Node.js
 - Strengthen my skills in databases and cloud deployment
-- Continue building backend-focused projects and improving my JavaScript expertise
+- Continue building web projects and improving my JavaScript expertise

 ## 🛠️ What I Bring